loaymady/Weather-Journal-App/README.md

 #

-# Developed By: loay Mady
+# Developed By : Loay Mady